Click consonant: Complex clicks

-Apart from Dahalo, Damin and many of the Bantu languages (Yeyi and Xhosa being exceptions), 'click' languages have glottalized nasal clicks.
+The 'Khoisan' languages, as well as Bantu Yeyi, have glottalized nasal clicks.
 Contour clicks are restricted to southern Africa, but are very common there: they are found in all members of the Tuu, Kxʼa and Khoe families, as well as in the Bantu language Yeyi.

 Variation among languages

 In a comparative study of clicks across various languages, using her own field work as well as phonetic descriptions and data by other field researchers, Miller (2011) posits 21 types of clicks that contrast in manner or airstream.
 The homorganic and heterorganic affricated ejective clicks do not contrast in any known language, but are judged dissimilar enough to keep separate.
 Miller's conclusions differ from those of the primary researcher of a language; see the individual languages for details.